ajaynayak585/Skylo_assignment/PART2_README.md

 Security and Privacy for Subscriber and Billing Data:
 -----------------------------------------------------------
 IAM and access control using IAM service , integrate gcp services using service account and provide access at specific user for different use cases.
    Project-level IAM
    Dataset-level IAM
    Table-level IAM
    Authorized views
    Secret Manager
-Service accounts per pipeline

 For PII date , we must use data masking & Use authorized views for restricted access